How do you manage shadow IT?

 Ron Guerrier can relate to those who sometimes find IT more hindrance than help because he used to feel the same way.
 “When I was running a Toyota field office, I hosted what would be considered a rogue IT effort involving a database and website,” he admits.

 But as Chief Information Officer at Toyota Financial Services, Guerrier has figured out how to gently snuff out those shadow and rogue IT activities without impinging on the innovation and real-time needs that drove business users to adopt them in the first place.
 “Shadow IT springs up because there’s a need and IT hasn’t filled it,’’ he said.
 “I appreciate that.
 But when you’ve got all those desktop systems running separately, there’s challenges with version control and you never want your business making decisions on multiple versions of the truth.”

-At The Premier Business Leadership Series 2014 in Las Vegas, Guerrier participated in the “New IT Change Agents” panel, sharing his approach which puts IT firmly at the heart of innovation -- without neglecting the needs of the business.
+At a SAS event in Las Vegas, Guerrier participated in the “New IT Change Agents” panel, sharing his approach which puts IT firmly at the heart of innovation -- without neglecting the needs of the business.
 Toyota’s IT Innovation Lab allows business users to try out the newest IT solutions available for issues like customer knowledge, marketing, operations and internal efficiencies.